nod-ai/SHARK-TestSuite/alt_e2eshark/README.md

 ## Contents
  The contents are as below.
- - quick_requirements.txt : `pip install -r quick_requirements.txt` to install packages for getting started immediately.
+ - requirements.txt : `pip install -r requirements.txt` to install packages for getting started immediately.
 This is mostly useful if you aren't trying to test local builds of IREE or torch-mlir.
  - run.py : Run `python run.py --help` to learn about the script.
 This is the script to run tests.

  The logs are created as .log files in the test-run sub directory.
 Examine the logs to find and fix